 While the issue can be temporary due to weather or even a broken phone, it can also be more permanent.
 Doing some trial and error to note the cause of the issue makes fixing it much easier.
 Try walking around the building to see if signal strength changes.

-Tips To Improve Signal
+Tips To Improve Your Cell Phone Signal Strength

 Try getting outside or opening a window to improve your cellular signal.
 Sometimes building materials like concrete, brick, and even glass can impair your phone’s ability to communicate with the network tower.
-By doing this, you also rule out building material as the reason for your poor signal.
+By doing this, you also rule out building materials as the reason for your poor signal.

 Reasons To Fix This Problem